jonathanbp/grpc-leak/README.md

 # Heavy memory usage demo for grpc-go

-This repo demonstrates how a client with max-message set to a low limit will cause heavy memory usage (and possible leak) in a grpc server.
+This repo demonstrates how a client with max-message set to a low limit will cause heavy memory usage (and possible leak) in a grpc server reported in https://github.com/grpc/grpc-go/issues/2444.

 ## Run the server